 The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.

-It shall come to pass in the latter days
+It shall come to pass in the latter daysthat the mountain of the house of the LORD

 shall be established as the highest of the mountains,